dansanderson/mega65-welcome-guide/determining-versions.md

 ![ROM version from the BASIC screen, 920287](screenshots/basic_920287_number.jpg)

 The original Commodore 65 ROM data used a number resembling a date to represent the software version, such as `910828` or `911001`.
-The MEGA65 enhanced versions of the original ROMs continues the numbering from `92xxxx`.
+The MEGA65 enhanced versions of the original ROMs continues the numbering sequentially from `92xxxx`.

 The MEGA65 ROM that shipped with batch #1 in 2022 has this version number: